Bezahub7/Project2/README.md

 # Project2
 ## Project Overview
-purpose: In this project we will download and analyze the mobile device usage and user behavior dataset from Kaggle and creates an interactive shiny app for exploring the data.
+Purpose: In this project we will download and analyze the mobile device usage and user behavior dataset from Kaggle and creates an interactive shiny app for exploring the data.
 It contains scripts for data preparation, summarization and visualization.
 ## Folders
-/data/user_behavior_dataset.csv  #this is the original dataset /data/user_behavior_der.csv      #this is the cleaned dataset in .csv format /data/user_behavior_der.rds      #this is the original dataset in .rds format /app.R                             #shiny app script /data_preparation.qmd              # script for data preparation/processing /helpers.R                             #helper script for the app.R
+/data/user_behavior_dataset.csv  #this is the original dataset
+/data/user_behavior_der.csv      #this is the cleaned dataset in .csv format
+/data/user_behavior_der.rds      #this is the original dataset in .rds format
+/app.R                             #shiny app script
+/data_preparation.qmd              # script for data preparation/processing
+/helpers.R                             #helper script for the app.R
 ## Data preparation flow
 1. **Load raw data**
 2. **Clean and process data**